-Course: ENGo11A/ENGo11B English 11: America through Literature Grade: 11 All Year Course offered at: AHS CDO IRHS Prerequisites: Dis Prerequisites: Discovering a Personal Point of View or Honors English 10 Students will have an opportunity to exe rcise their critical thinking skills applied to American Literature.
-When doing so, they will: Analyze and Analyze and evaluate the cultural and philosophical developments within the United States.
-Develop their writing skills applied to critical reading, thinking and modes of composition that will include exposition, argumentation and rhetorical analysis.
-Apply their critical thinking skills through class discussion and oral presentations (an integral par integral part of the program)
+Course: ENGo11A/ENGo11B English 11: America through Literature Grade: 11 All Year Course offered at: AHS CDO IRHS

+Prerequisites: Discovering a Personal Point of View or Honors English 10

+Students will have an opportunity to exercise their critical thinking skills applied to American Literature.
+When doing so, they will:

+- Analyze and evaluate the cultural and philosophical developments within the United States. - Develop their writing skills applied to critical reading, thinking and modes of composition that will include exposition, argumentation and rhetorical analysis. - Apply their critical thinking skills through class discussion and oral presentations (an integral part of the program) - Independent reading is a requirement

-Course: ENG019A /ENG019B AP English Language & Composition Grade: 11 All Year Course offered at: AHS CDO IRHS
+Course: ENG019A /ENG019B AP English Language & Composition Grade: 11 All Year Course offered at: AHS CDO IRHS Prerequisites: Honors/AP English eligibility or A/B in Honors English 9 & 10, and teacher